awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-launch-template.md

 **Prerequisites**
 + You must have created a launch template that includes the parameters required to launch an EC2 instance\.
 For information about these parameters and the limitations that apply when creating a launch template for use with an Auto Scaling group, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.
 + You must have IAM permissions to create an Auto Scaling group using a launch template and also to create EC2 resources for the instances\.
-For more information, see [Amazon EC2 Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+For more information, see [Launch Template Support](ec2-auto-scaling-launch-template-permissions.md)\.

 Amazon EC2 Auto Scaling has changed the Auto Scaling group interface\.
 By default, you're shown the old user interface, but you can switch to the new user interface\.
 This topic contains steps for both\.